wasichu/CST238/README.md

 Source Code Descriptions
 ========================

+- guessWhat.cpp: Code snippet from lecture 7; used in lab 4

 - template.cpp: Contains a skeleton .cpp file with the elements required by the course style guide